 This practice soon spread throughout the whole church and found its first Western center in Rome at the Church-of-the-Holy-Cross-in-Jerusalem.
 Such a veneration of the cross, still a part of the Roman Good Friday liturgy in our day, may be called the oldest form of the theology of the cross.
 By venerating the cross and the relics of the cross, the devotion for the Crucified became an important feature of medieval Western piety.
-The two great hymns of the cross which are still part of the liturgy of Good Friday-"Sing, My Tongue, The Glorious Battle" and "The Royal Banners Forward Go" -are hymns addressed not to the Crucified but to the cross.
-Venantius Fortunatus wrote these hymns about AD.
+The two great hymns of the cross which are still part of the liturgy of Good Friday - "Sing, My Tongue, The

+Glorious Battle" and "The Royal Banners Forward Go"iv - are hymns addressed not to the Crucified but to the cross.
+Venantius Fortunatus wrote these hymns about A.D.
 600, inspired by an enthusiasm for the relics of the cross which Emperor Justin II had sent at that time to the Franconian Queen Radegunda.
 The hymn "Sing, My Tongue" praises the cross as the sign of victory and addresses it as the holy cross, the holy tree of paradise which had become the instrument of salvation:

-Tree which solely was found worthy Solo digno to fuisti Earth's great victim to sustain, Ferre mundi victimam Harbor from the raging tempest, Atque portum proeparare Ark that saved the world again, Arca mundo naufrago Tree with sacred blood anointed Quom sacer cruor perunxit Of the Lamb, for sinners slain.
-Fusus Agni corpore.
+Tree which solely was found worthy Earth's great victim to sustain, Harbor from the raging tempest, Ark that saved the world again, Tree with sacred blood anointed Of the Lamb, for sinners slain.